stakx/TypeNameFormatter/README.md

 // => System.Collections.Generic.IEnumerable<int[]>
 ```

-Formatting any `Type` involves more special cases than you might expect (such as generic types, nested types, multi-dimensional and jagged arrays, reference and pointer types).
+Formatting any `Type` involves more special cases than you might expect (such as generic types, nested types, multi-dimensional and jagged arrays, by-reference and pointer types).
 This library deals with all of those, so that you don't have to.

 ## How do I use it?